A Neuroimaging Study of Open-label Placebo in Depressed Adolescents

 - Olga Tymofiyeva, PhD (ucsf)

-Dr. Olga Tymofiyeva is an Assistant Professional Researcher in the UCSF Department of Radiology and Biomedical Imaging.
+Dr. Olga Tymofiyeva is an Assistant Professor in the UCSF Department of Radiology and Biomedical Imaging.
 Dr. Tymofiyeva holds her degrees in Physics (PhD, University of Wuerzburg, Germany), Electrical Engineering (MSc, University of Applied Sciences, Karlsruhe, Germany and BSc, NTUU “KPI”, Kyiv, Ukraine), and Psychology (BSc, University of Hagen, Germany).

 - accepting new patients